tgnemecek/core-website/src/collections/pages/index.md

     subtitle: Mastering the 5 Elements of Success in Life, Work and Relationships
   - title: 6 Steps to Leading Your Life and Work
     description: >-
-      This book is a call to the quest, a practical guide that will help you become a real-life Hero at this crossroads in history.
+      This book is a call to the quest, a practical guide to becoming a real-life Hero at this crossroads in history.
 "How?" you ask...by using The Balancing Act’s step-by-step systemic, holistic change process to transform these “worst of times” (pandemic, recession, climate, & social shifts) into the “best of times”.
 That is, rather than be defeated, you will emerge on the other side of this global transition more powerful, clear, purpose-driven, and happier than you imagined possible.

       I urge you to take heart, be courageous, and become pragmatically, carefully optimistic so you can immediately implement TBA’s 6-step COREvolutionary process.
 By deliberately changing yourself from the inside-out, you will be able to take complete responsibility for your whole life so your ability-to-respond to crises will be magnified many times over.
 What's more, you will create many positive ripple effects in your community, workplace, and world.